 Pastors in most denominations provide spiritual counseling related to life problems and normal stages of individual and family life.
 For most pastors, this kind of counseling is part of their church ministry and not a specialized professional practice.
 However, some pastors specialize in counseling.
 They usually hold a Master's degree in Divinity from their denomination and some add a second academic degree in a counseling profession and then also acquire state licensure.

 Other Sources of Help Peer Support Individuals who provide peer support do not offer primary treatment for substance use disorders, intellectual and developmental disabilities, or mental health disorders, do not diagnose and are not associated with any particular method or means of recovery.
-They support positive change, including avoiding relapse, building community support for recovery, or working on life goals such as relationships, work, education, etc. A Peer Support Specialist is a person who has progressed in their own recovery from a substance use or mental health disorder and is willing to self-identify as a peer and work to assist other individuals with a substance use or a mental disorder.
+They support positive change, including avoiding relapse, building community support for recovery, or working on life goals such as relationships, work, education, etc. A Peer Support Specialist is a person with lived experience who has progressed in their own recovery from a substance use or mental health disorder and/or co-occurring substance use disorder and is willing to self -identify as a peer and work to assist other individuals with a substance use or a mental health disorder.
 Because of their life experience, such persons have expertise that professional training cannot replicate.
 Peer support specialists help their peers articulate their goals for recovery, learn and practice new skills, help them monitor their progress, assist them in their treatment, model effective coping techniques and self-help strategies based on the peer support specialist's own recovery experience, and support them in advocating for themselves to obtain effective services.
 A Recovery Coach is someone who is in recovery from a substance use disorder who provides strength-based support for persons with addictions or in recovery from alcohol, other drugs, codependency or other addictive behaviors.
 Recovery coaches work with persons with active addictions as well as persons already in recovery.
 Recovery coaches are helpful for making decisions about what to do with your life and the part your addiction or recovery plays.
 Recovery coaches help clients find ways to stop addiction (and achieve abstinence), or reduce harm associated with addictive behaviors.
 Recovery coaches can help a client find resources for harm reduction, detox, treatment, family support and education, local or online support groups, and self-help groups; or help a client create a change plan to recover on their own.
-A Peer Mentor is a person with an intellectual/developmental disability who is able to help other people with intellectual/ developmental disabilities learn problem-solving strategies, how to live a self-determined life and how to access services and resources in the community.
+A Peer Mentor is a person with an intellectual/developmental disability who is able to help other people with intellectual/developmental disabilities learn problem-solving strategies, how to live a self-determined life and how to access services and resources in the community.
 Peer mentors provide support, advocacy and encouragement to other people with intellectual/developmental disabilities.
 Self-Help and Support Groups Self-help and support groups have proven to be very effective in helping people recover and cope with a wide variety of problems.
 Self-help and support groups can help people identify their counseling needs or sustain their accomplishments in counseling.
 Most self-help groups are part of a national organization and have a group method unique to their organization.
 If you are interested in a group, check the library or call a contact person before attending a meeting and ask for literature to be mailed to you.
 Some groups have websites which describe their focus and their practice.
 A listing of some local support and self-help groups can be found in the back of this directory.
-How to Decide Where to Get Help There are several things to consider when choosing a counselor.
-It's okay to be choosy!
-Don't be shy about checking around.
-Much of your success depends on making a good choice.
-First, ask questions at the time you call to make an appointment.
-It is helpful to make a list of the questions you think are important to you before you make the call.
-You can ask the receptionist some of the questions or ask the professional directly.
-Questions you should ask may include: - · What kinds of counseling services do you provide? - What professional license do you have? - Do you have experience treating people with ? - · How many years of experience do you have? - What insurances do you accept?
-Do you have a sliding fee scale? - I prefer to see a male counselor; is there one available on your staff? - I prefer to see an African-American counselor; do you have one on staff? - Do you have a counselor who speaks Spanish [or other language]? - What if I need medication; who will prescribe it to me and how will I get it?
-Second, be sure that the professional is licensed and in good standing.
-Check the website listed on page 9 or call the Bureau of Health Professionals.
-Ask other people who might be knowledgeable.
-Your family doctor or pastor might be able to refer you to counselors that they have worked with over the years.
-You can ask the counselor about their education and training and to see their license.
-Third, look for a professional who has expertise in the area in which you need help.
-Mental health practitioners of all academic degrees and licenses gain a great deal of their skill after they complete their education and get their license.
-This skill comes from the nature of the work they have done, where they have worked, their special interests and the type of professional development (ongoing training) they have chosen to pursue.
-For example, someone with skills for treating depression may not be an expert in treating attention deficit disorder.
-Or, someone who is effective at treating anxiety may not have the skills to treat a substance use disorder.
-Fourth, and maybe most important of all, you need to find a counselor you feel comfortable working with.
-There is an element of personality which makes a counseling relationship work.
-If you are not comfortable with the person you have chosen to see on the first visit, and you do not think it is just your uneasiness about talking to a stranger about your problem, then look for someone else.
-Many people prefer to talk to someone of the same gender or the opposite gender, or someone older than they are, or someone of the same race or cultural background.
-These preferences can really help make the therapy experience effective for you.
-Fifth, ask what type of therapy the counselor provides.
-For example, as described on the following pages, cognitive-behavioral therapies have been proven to be effective for a wide variety of problems and are just as effective as medication for depression.
-Sixth, and unfortunately this may limit your choices, you should check with your health insurance company to see what your insurance covers and which professionals it will pay for.
-Some insurance plans include counseling (or psychotherapy), while others do not.
-If your insurance covers counseling, it may pay for only certain disciplines or licenses and then only for certain individual professionals within that category who are on their list of approved providers.
-How Counseling Works You may wonder what happens in a counseling or psychotherapy session.
-Counseling or therapy relies a lot on the professional relationship to help you change.
-One of the most effective types of therapy is cognitive-behavioral therapy which incorporates educational and problem-solving methods to help a person make positive changes.
-For example, Brief Solution-Focused Therapy has been shown to be very effective for a variety of issues and problems.
-For young children, play therapy and family therapy are considered best practice.
-Adolescents often work well in group therapy.
-The national average for adults in individual counseling is six sessions.
-Your own problem may take more or less time for you to feel you have achieved the result you want.
-Therapy is often used either alone or in combination with medications and actually involves a variety of Remember, you are the one who should decide what you want out of counseling.
-It is your decision, not the professional's. treatment techniques.
-During therapy, the client talks to a licensed and trained mental health care professional who helps him or her identify and work through the factors that may be triggering their problems.
-Therapy helps people to:
+There's an App for That!